 Can smell training benefit people who have suffered olfactory loss?

-So if training the sense of smell works for people with full olfactory ability, can it also help those affected by anosmia or hyposmia?
 In 2009 Professor Thomas Hummel, who runs the Smell and Taste Clinic at the University of Dresden in Germany, ran a study to investigate whether repeated short-term exposure to odours over a twelve week period would have any effect on the olfactory ability of a group of anosmia sufferers.
 An abstract of Prof. Hummel’s paper can be viewed here.

 What does this mean for someone affected by anosmia or hyposmia?